Can the KT-74 be operated in mode C if desired?

 Per Honeywell, the KSN 770 Integrated Safety Navigator is not currently an approved source to be ADS-B out compliant.

-Does the Bendix/King KT-74 except both gray and serial encoder data?
+Does the Bendix/King KT-74 accept both gray and serial encoder data?

-Per the installation manual, the KT-74 does except both gray and serial encoder data.
+Per the installation manual, the KT-74 does accept both gray and serial encoder data.